A unique art movement is the minimalism art movement. I have always loved the ingenuity and yet the simplicity of minimalism art.

 Minimalism art started in New York City in the 1960s.
-The minimalist artist would use limit their use of lines, shapes, and colors in their art.
+The minimalist artist would limit their use of lines, shapes, and colors in their art.
 The artwork had no trace of the artist’s emotions in the art.
 Minimalism art is considered an extreme form of abstract art.
 The most important geometric shapes in minimalism art are the square and rectangle.

 Features of Minimalism Art

-Here are some important features to understand about Minimalism art:
+Some essential features to understand about Minimalism art:

 - Developed in the USA – Minimalism was developed in New York City in the 1960s.